julia-dizhak/rails-blog/README.md

 ## Blog features

-*  User can see all blogs
+*  User can see all article and comments

-*  User can create (add) a new blog with handling form submissions using strong parameters
+*  User can create/add a new article with handling form submissions using strong parameters
+*  User can add comments for the article

-*  Validation present when user post a new blog
+*  Validation present when user post a new article and some fields are required

-*  Edit a post

-*  Delete/destroy a post
+*  User can delete/destroy an article

-*  Authentication with `devise`
+*  Authentication implemented with `devise`
 ```
 /users/sign_in
 /users/sign_up
 /users/edit
 ```

 ## Things covered:

 * Ruby version

-* System dependencies
+* System dependencies and Configuration

-* Configuration

-* Database creation

-* Database initialization
+* Database initialization and creation

-* How to run the test suite
+* ?
+How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* ?
+Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* ?
+Deployment instructions

-## blog details
+## Blog technical details: Rails

 * App has 2 models: Articles and Comments
-* ...

-## Rails

-* Active Record
-* Active Record Associations
+* Active Record and Active Record Associations
+* Rendering partial connection

 ## Rails style guide